GerardoMendo/ATMC/README.md

 the calculations, the program asks for decimation.
 Valid input are y (yes) and n (no) keys.
 If y key is entered, a decimation factor must be entered.
 Only integer values can be used.

-Remove of RMS and trend
+- Remove of RMS and trend

 RMS and detrend of the template and the database is performed before cross correlation calculations.
 RMS is calculated by using an internal function.
 Detrending is perfomed by using obspy stream property detrend (see Obspy documentation for more info).
 Linear detrending is applied by default.
 Type of detrending can be changed in line 250.

-Cross correlation
+- Cross correlation

 Calculations of correlation values are performed by using obspy.signal.cross_correlation.correlate and obspy.signal.cross_correlation.xcorrmax (for more information about this functions, see Obspy documentation).

-Multiprocessing
+- Multiprocessing

 Multiprocessing calculation of R values is performed by applying pool function.
 For more information about pool function, see multiprocessing documentation in Python standard library.
 By default, it is implemented but it can be changed by commenting lines 284 - 286 and uncomment line 281.

+- Detection of events

+detect_peaks function of Duarte and Watanabe (2018) is implemented to search for peaks in R plots (for more information about this function, see https://github.com/BMClab/BMC).

 Output data: